noyagold/I2CS_Ex2/README.md

 Implemented Algorithms 🧠

+Fill
+Implements a flood fill algorithm using Breadth-First Search (BFS).
+Starting from a given pixel, all connected pixels with the same original value are filled with a new value using four-directional adjacency.
+The algorithm supports both cyclic and non-cyclic maps and returns the number of filled pixels.

-Shortest Path Distance (allDistance)
+Shortest Path
+Computes the shortest path between two pixels using Breadth-First Search (BFS).
+The algorithm avoids obstacle pixels, tracks visited pixels, and stores previous positions in order to reconstruct the path.
+If no path exists, the function returns null; otherwise, it returns the shortest path as an array of pixels.

+All Distances
-Computes the shortest distance from a given starting pixel to all reachable pixels in the map while avoiding obstacles.
+Computes the shortest distance from a starting pixel to all reachable pixels in the map using BFS.
-The algorithm is based on Breadth-First Search (BFS).
-Unreachable cells are marked with the value -1.
+A new map is created where each cell stores its minimum distance from the start, while obstacles are skipped and unreachable cells are marked with -1.
 Supports both cyclic and non-cyclic maps.

-Flood Fill (fill)
-Fills the connected component of a given pixel with a new value.
-Connectivity is defined using four-directional adjacency.
-Returns the number of filled pixels.

 ⸻

 Graphical Visualization 🎯

-The GUI allows:
+The GUI:
-• displaying original maps
-• visualizing distance maps
-• showing flood fill results

-This makes it easier to understand and debug the algorithms visually.
+displays predefined 2D maps created in code visualizes flood fill, shortest path, and distance map results provides a clear visual representation of algorithm behavior helps with testing, debugging, and understanding the algorithms is designed in a way that allows easy future extensions

 ⸻

 Screenshots and Results 📸

 Below are examples of outputs generated using the Ex2_GUI.

+Flood Fill – Connected Area Filling
+Before: Initial map with obstacles and an open area
+After: Flood fill applied from a starting point, filling the connected region

  ⸻                        <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 16 57" src="https://github.com/user-attachments/assets/663cf578-66ee-458c-9fd1-a79b7389497c" />

 ⸻                        <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 19 53" src="https://github.com/user-attachments/assets/983d2177-128b-4dce-a582-c54595396b7f" />

+Shortest Path – Simple Maze
+Before: Maze with start and target points
+After: The shortest path highlighted between the two points

 ⸻                        <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 19 55" src="https://github.com/user-attachments/assets/9c80277e-1583-4634-8333-d9b234e05c44" />

 ⸻                         <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 19 56" src="https://github.com/user-attachments/assets/e01ad1d8-fbd7-4d04-adf5-95af9f22c3ac" />

+Rescale – Shape Transformation
+Before: Original shapes drawn on the map
+After: The same map after applying rescaling

 ⸻                         <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 20 27" src="https://github.com/user-attachments/assets/348cf1d5-c730-4e9e-b63d-299f948cc2dd" />

 ⸻                         <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 20 31" src="https://github.com/user-attachments/assets/4bb4987c-443a-4585-ad80-edfa16d9dec2" />

+All Distance – Distance Map
+Before: Starting point marked on the map
+After: Distance map showing the shortest distance from the start to each reachable cell

 ⸻                         <img width="513" height="511" alt="צילום מסך 2025-12-28 ב-21 19 30" src="https://github.com/user-attachments/assets/24d562a0-2047-4234-8e63-413c12df409f" />